Felixburton7/DNA-Fountain-Digital-Data-Storage-in-DNA/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to contribute to this project by opening issues and submitting pull requests.
-For more details, refer to the project's documentation and usage guidelines in the repository.
+Feel free to contribute to this project by opening issues and submitting pull requests, or send me a message!